sahil-dombe/TodoList/README.md

  You can add users and manage(edit,delete,mark completed) their tasks.
  Create lists for different category of tasks.
  Choose different colours to mark your tasks.
- Check the progress of your tasks of each list.
+ Track progress of your tasks for each list.